nkanagawa/nkanagawa/_pages/cv.md

 <p><u>Translator & Interpreter</u>, “Immigrants, Outsiders, and the Outside World in the Yōrō Administrative Code” on the <a href ="http://www.uscppjs.org/">Project for Premodern Japan Studies Website.</a></p>
 ---
 ### GRANTS AND FELLOWSHIPS
+2020-2021
+<p><a href="https://www.furman.edu/humanities-center/">Furman Humanities Center</a> Collaborative Fellowship, “An Interdisciplinary Analysis of Immigration in Early Japan and Korea" with Alex Francis-Ratte and Eiho Baba</p>
 2018-2019
 <p>Harvard Reischauer Institute Postdoctoral Fellowship (<em>declined</em>)</p>
 2017-18